mvolkmann/blog/src/love2d.md

 1. Change the bundle identifier to uniquely identify your project.
 1. Select the "Build Phases" tab.
 1. Expand the "Copy Bundle Resources" section.
-1. Click the "+" button and add your `.love` zip file.
+1. Click the "+" button, click the "Add Other..." button, and add your `.love` zip file.
 1. Check the "Copy items if needed" checkbox.
 1. Select the "Create folder references" radio button.
 1. Click the "Finish" button.